AN INDEX OF OVER 40 FEATURE LENGTH ARTICLES ON EDINBURGH ATTRACTIONS

 UNESCO World Heritage Site

-The Old and New Towns of Edinburgh were inscribed (together) by UNESCO as a World Heritage Site in 1995.
-Designated in 2004, Edinburgh is the world’s first UNESCO City of Literature.
+The Old and New Towns of Edinburgh were inscribed (together) by UNESCO as a World Heritage Site in 1995 and in 2004, it was inscribed as the world’s first UNESCO City of Literature.

 When to visit Edinburgh

-There are events, festivals and much more besides happening in Edinburgh all year round but should you want to avoid the busiest times, the quietest months are February to April and September to November.
+There are events, festivals and much more besides happening in Scotland’s capital city all year round.
+But should you want to avoid the busiest times, the quietest months are February to April and September to November.

 Where to stay in Edinburgh

-Edinburgh’s West End Village – with great cafes and coffee shops, cocktail bars, designer shopping and some of the city’s grandest Georgian New Town streets, Edinburgh’s West End Village is just a few minutes’ walk from the buzz of Princes Street.
+West End – with great cafes and coffee shops, cocktail bars, designer shopping and some of the city’s grandest Georgian New Town streets, the West End Village is just a few minutes’ walk from the buzz of Princes Street.

-Stockbridge is another of Edinburgh’s popular villages.
+Stockbridge is another popular village.
 Located on the northern part of the New Town, just over a mile from Waverley railway station, it has its own distinct identity, with a definite bohemian vibe.

 Stockbridge is a lovely place to stay or just spend a few hours exploring.
 There’s a weekly market, lots of delis, tea and coffee houses, intimate restaurants, cafes, pubs and a surprising number of charity shops which are great fun to rummage through.
 It’s also close to the Royal Botanic Gardens and the peaceful, pretty Dean Village.